-Finding your dream gown can be stressful.
+Finding your dream wedding dress can be stressful.
 After all, you've likely never tried one on before, and it's the most expensive garment many women will ever own, so it can feel like the pressure is definitely on while wedding dress shopping.
-Plus, your dress sets the tone for the wedding as a whole, whether it's a grand ballroom affair or a casual beach bash.
-It may also feel like there's a whole new language to decode—tulle, A-line, fit-and-flare, organza, sheath, etc. Not to mention, more brides than ever are doing multiple dresses—a more formal one for the ceremony and a party-centric (danceable or more blingy and outrageous) one for the reception—which can make shopping even more stressful.
+It may also feel like there's a whole new language to decode—tulle, A-line, fit-and-flare, organza, sheath, etc. Not to mention, more brides are doing multiple dresses—a more formal one for the ceremony and a party-centric one for the reception—which can make shopping even more stressful.

 Do Research to Find What You Like

 Rip pages out of magazines, click through bridal boutiques online, explore on Pinterest, and check out what celebrity brides are wearing to compile a visual file of your favorite dresses.
 Then look for a connecting theme—are they all very embellished, lacy, or voluminous?
 Do they all have open backs?
 Find a couple commonalities of styles you like and bring your ideas to your first appointment.

 Bridal consultants will tell you that they constantly see women come in with a set idea of what they want for a gown, then try it on and don't actually love it—and instead, fall for something completely different they'd never considered.
 Keep an open mind while wedding dress shopping.
 You may find your dream dress that you didn't know would be your dream dress.

 Shop True to Your Size